Important information - The value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 A Cash ISA acts like a savings account.
 As it’s a type of savings account, you can access the money more easily.
 Some people like to use a Cash ISA for short- to medium-term goals.

-Cash has given savers reasonable rates of return over the last couple of years (especially in relation not the risk they’re taking), as interest rates have remained higher for longer than expected.
+Cash has given savers reasonable rates of return over the last couple of years (especially in relation to the risk they’re taking), as interest rates have remained higher for longer than expected.
 However, interest rates are falling - slowly.

 A Stocks and Shares ISA - typically higher risk, higher potential returns

-If you put your money into a stocks and shares ISA you’re investing it.
+If you put your money into a stocks and shares ISA, you’re investing it.
 Different assets (such as cash, bonds, shares and commodities - like property for example) carry different levels of risk.

 The level of risk you feel comfortable with, will largely depend on your personal circumstances and how long you’re investing for.